Er 1E

 Refrigerator Temperature Sensor Failure

-Error code 1E or IE displayed, refrigerator may not cool correctly and display may flash.
+Error code 1E or IE is displayed.
+The refrigerator may not cool correctly and the display may flash.

 Advertisements